icgc-dcc/dcc-etl/DEVELOPMENT_CONVENTIONS.md

 ###### <a name="anti_patterns"></a> Anti Patterns

 **Do not commit commented code.** The only exception to this rule is for code that **will** eventually be uncommented.
-For example, if something is
-￼￼￼￼￼￼￼implemented correctly, but depends on something not yet implemented, you could commit this code commented.
+For example, if something is implemented correctly, but depends on something not yet implemented, you could commit this code commented.
 Otherwise, always remove commented code from the source.
 Source control is used to keep track of old code.

 ```java
 public void myMethod() {  // TODO: uncomment when TheOtherClass is implemented correctly  // theOtherClassInstance.callMe();  // Do nothing for now.}